 Opioid use has become more popular in recent years, especially in Pennsylvania.
-From heroin to prescription drugs like oxycontin, people are using more and addiction is rampant.
+From heroin to prescription drugs like oxycontin, people are using more, and addiction (and deaths from overdose) is running rampant.

 One of the reasons for the crackdown is the number of deaths that are occurring each year from opioids – in Allegheny County alone, there were nearly 700 deaths from an overdose in 2020 and almost 5,000 throughout Pennsylvania.

 Some of the most popular types of opioids include:

 Any amount of Fentanyl possession conviction is a minimum of two years in jail and a $5,000 fine.

 If you were arrested or charged with opioid possession, you face pretty severe consequences if convicted, including a year in prison and a $5,000 fine – just for simple possession.
 The penalties for Possession with Intent to Deliver or Distribute are much higher.